Schweitzer-Engineering-Laboratories/programming-classes/PythonForProgrammers/README.md

    data structure and functionality you need to solve your problems, employing magic methods for construction and polymorphism.
 Organize your problem's object model using inheritance.

-In addition, [0-quick_start.ipynb](0-quick_start.ipynb) provides a quick look at some of the common idioms sprinkled widely through the Notebooks above like printing string representations of objects, importing modules/packages/libraries, inspecting an object's interface, accessing the documentation, formatting strings.

 #### Resources
 Official Python language documentation: